cloned-doy/whatsfly/README.md

 # WhatsFly
 ## Just run and have fun.
 Just try and go fly.

 WhatsApp web wrapper in Python.
 No selenium nor gecko web driver needed.

-setting up browser driver are tricky for python newcomers, and thus it makes your code soo laggy.
+Setting up browser driver are tricky for python newcomers, and thus it makes your code so 'laggy'.

-I knew that feeling. it was painful.
+I knew that feeling.
+It's so painful.

-powered by Whatsmeow --a golang based WhatsApp library-- 'hopefully' will make this wrapper easy to use without sacrificing the speed and perfomance.
+So I make WhatsFly, implementing Whatsmeow --a golang based WhatsApp library.
+It will make his wrapper easy to use without sacrificing the speed and perfomance.

-Thanks to Whatsmeow for amazing works.
-Inspired from tls-client, tiktoken, and whatsmeow.

 ## Installation

-Install WhatsFly with pip

 ```bash
   pip install whatsfly